reach25aish/reach25aish/README.md

 Ability to work both independently and manage a team.
 Versatile team player with strong analytical and problem solving skills.
 Excellent communication/inter personal skills.
-Ability to quickly learn technologies.
+Ability to quickly learn new technologies.

 Languages and Tools: